-Location: Plant Polymer ResearchTitle: Electrochemical characterization of an immunosensor for Salmonella spp. detection Author
+Location: Plant Polymer ResearchTitle: Optimization and characterization of a biosensor assembly for detection of Salmonella Typhimurium

 Publication Type: Peer Reviewed Journal

 Citation: Melo, A.M.A., Alexandre, D.L., Oliveira, M.R.F., Furtado, R.F., Borges, M.F., Ribeiro, P.R.V., Biswas, A., Cheng, H.N., Alves, C.R., Figueiredo, E.A.T.
 2017.
 Optimization and characterization of a biosensor assembly for detection of Salmonella Typhimurium.
 Journal of Solid State Electrochemistry.
 22(5):1321-1330. https://doi.org/10.1007/s10008-017-3767-0.